 Cricket Bat Weight and Material

-The cricket bat blade is traditionally made from willow wood and this process has remained unchanged for centuries.
+The cricket bat blade is traditionally made from willow wood (either English or Kashmir willow) and this process has remained unchanged for centuries.
 While other materials may have been tested, willow is the one wood that has the enduring qualities to withstand the task of hitting a cricket ball year in, year out.

 Willow is durable but it is treated with oils before it is ready for use.
 In years past, players would buy a bat and apply linseed oil themselves but in the modern day bats will tend to arrive pre-treated.
 This is not a definite point, however, so do check on treatments when purchasing.